-- Supervision - Deliver our statutory responsibilities for corporate reporting review and act as the Competent Authority in respect of statutory auditors and the audit market. - Monitor the application of corporate reporting and audit standards, and hold to account those that fail to meet these standards. - Promote improvement and innovation in corporate reporting and audit. - Promote a more resilient audit market.
+Monitor the application of corporate reporting and audit standards, and hold to account those that fail to meet these standards.

+statutory auditors and the audit market.

+- Promote improvement and innovation in corporate reporting and audit. - Promote a more resilient audit market.

-- Drive the application of high standards in corporate reporting, audit and actuarial work through proportionate and riskfocused enforcement action where it is in the public interest. - Promote improvements and innovation in these areas by communicating clear and impactful messages through enforcement cases and publications, and through the setting and monitoring of effective nonfinancial sanctions. - Corporate Services - Support the regulatory divisions by providing a robust and resilient framework and expert support for the delivery of the FRC's wider objectives. - Support the FRC's ongoing work as an improvement regulator by acting as a trusted partner and adviser to the business, and through our ongoing partnership with DBT.
+- Drive the application of high standards in corporate reporting, audit and actuarial work through proportionate and riskfocused enforcement action where it is in the public interest. - Promote improvements and innovation in these areas by communicating clear and impactful messages through enforcement cases and publications, and through the setting and monitoring of effective nonfinancial sanctions.

+- Corporate Services - Support the regulatory divisions by providing a robust and resilient framework and expert support for the delivery of the FRC's wider objectives. - Support the FRC's ongoing work as an improvement regulator by acting as a trusted partner and adviser to the business, and through our ongoing partnership with DBT.